-The Organization has evaluated subsequent events through November 3, 2016, the date which the financial statements were available to be issued.
-The Organization has determined that there are no events occurring in this period that require disclosure in or adjustment to the accompanying financial statement.
+The Organization has evaluated subsequent events through January 10, 2018, the date which the financial statements were available to be issued.
+The Organization has determined that there are no events occurring in this period that require disclosure in or adjustment to the accompanying financial statement, except as disclosed in Note 6.